ruch798/Data-Visualization-Portfolio/Assignment2.md

 # Assignment 2

+# Table of Contents
+1. Part 1: Working with web-based visualization tools and data
+2. Part 2: Working with Flourish
+3. Part 3: Working with Tableau
+4. Critique: Different methods of visualization

 ## Part 1: Working with web-based visualization tools and data

 ### 2021: Top 5 Countries with the highest Government Debt-to-GDP ratio